HatemTemimi/carnet-contact/README.md

 # Use

-contacts are added via the form accessible from the navbar button on the top-right.
+ADD : contacts are added via the form accessible from the navbar button on the top-right.

-ag-grid displays the list of contacts on the homepage that you can also access from the navbar.
+LIST : ag-grid displays the list of contacts on the homepage that you can also access from the navbar.

-double clicking on a contact in ag-grid will take you to the update form.
+EDIT : double clicking on a contact in ag-grid will take you to the update form.

-deleting contacts is done with the delete button, to the right on the ag-grid.
+DELETE : deleting contacts is done with the delete button, to the right on the ag-grid.

 ## Further help